-This paper investigates the macroeconomic implications of downward nominal wage rigidities in a low inflation environment via a dynamic stochastic general equilibrium (DSGE) model where forward-looking agents optimally set their wages in an economy hit by aggregate and idiosyncratic shocks.
+This paper investigates the macroeconomic implications of downward nominal wage rigidities in a low inflation environment via a dynamic stochastic general equilibrium model where forward-looking agents optimally set their wages under a downward rigidity constraint.
 A closed-form solution for the long-run Phillips curve is derived.
 The inflation-output trade-off is virtually vertical at high inflation and flattens at low inflation, implying progressively larger output costs of reducing inflation.
-Macroeconomic volatility (among other factors) shifts the curve outward, generating output and employment costs, and thus suggesting the need for stabilization policies.
-The results are robust (only lessened in magnitude) to partially relaxing the downward wage constraint, for example, allowing wages to freely adjust in the face of large idiosyncratic shocks.
+Macroeconomic volatility (among other factors) shifts the curve outwards, generating output and employment costs, and thus suggesting the need for stabilization policies.
+The trade-off declines with the degree of wage flexibility but remains non-negligible.

-The conventional view argues against the presence of a long-run trade-off and in favor of price stability: the attempt to take advantage of the short-run trade-off would generate costly inflation only in the long run, so that price stability should be

-Benigno: Dipartimento di Scienze Economiche e Aziendali, LUISS Guido Carli, Viale Romania 32, 00197 Roma, Italy, and EIEF (e-mail: PBenigno@luiss.it); Ricci: Research Department, International Monetary Fund, 700 19th Street, N.W.
-Washington, DC 20431 (e-mail: LRicci@inf.org).
-This paper builds on our previous work, Benigno and Ricci (2008).
-We are grateful to three anonymous referees, to conference and seminar participants at CEPR-ESSIM, NBER Monetary Economics Meeting, Graduate Institute of International and Development Studies, Universitá di Tor Vergata, Universitá Cattolica di Piacenza, Universitá di Bologna, the conference on "Macroeconomics Policies and Labour Market Institutions" held at the Universitá Milano-Bicocca, the conference on "New Perspective on Monetary Policy Design" organized by the Bank of Canada and CREI, the workshop on Monetary Policy organized by the Bank of Spain, as well as Guido Ascari, Florin Bilbiie, Michael Dotsey, Giancarlo Gandolfo, Mark Gertler, Eva Ortega, and Alberto Petrucci for helpful suggestions; Michael Aubourg, Kristian Chilla, Hermes Morgavi, and Mary Yang for excellent research assistance; and Thomas Walter for editorial assistance.
-We are highly indebted to Emanuela Galasso and Virginia Venturiello for their invaluable support.
-Financial support from an ERC Starting Independent Grant is gratefully aknowledged.
-The views expressed herein are those of the authors and should not be attributed to the IMF, its Executive Board, or its management. the objective of central banks.1 Recent monetary models exhibit a long-run relationship between inflation and real activity, mainly due to symmetric nominal rigidities and asynchronized time-dependent price-setting behavior in an intertemporal setup (see, among others, Goodfriend and Robert G. King 1997; Michael Woodford 2003).2 Nonetheless, this literature indicates that the optimal long-run inflation rate should be close to zero and unemployment at the natural rate.3 However, virtually no central bank adopts a policy of zero inflation, and the two traditional reasons relate to the zero nominal interest bound and the presence of downward nominal rigidities.
+The conventional view argues against the presence of a long-run trade-off and in favor of price stability: the attempt to take advantage of the short-run trade-off would only generate costly inflation in the long run, so that price stability should be the objective of central banks.1 Recent monetary models exhibit a long-run relationship between inflation and real activity, mainly due to symmetric nominal rigidities and asynchronized time-dependent price-setting behavior in an intertemporal setup (see among others Martin S. Goodfriend and Robert G. King 1997, and Michael Woodford 2003).2 Nonetheless, this literature indicates that the optimal long-run inflation rate should be close to zero and unemployment at the natural rate.3 However, virtually no central bank adopts a policy of zero inflation, and the two traditional reasons relate to the zero nominal interest bound and the presence of downward nominal rigidities.

-This paper emphasizes the role of downward nominal rigidities, quite a novel feature in recent monetary models.4 The traditional view suggests that a lower bound on wages and prices keeps them from falling: a negative demand shock would just reduce inflation if inflation remains positive, but would reduce output and employment if prices needed to fall.
-Price stability could be achieved only at substantial costs in terms of output and employment, thus entailing significant benefits from "greasing" the labor market via inflation.
-An extensive discussion is offered by George A. Akerlof, William T. Dickens, and George L. Perry (1996), who derive a trade-off between unemployment and inflation via a static model with downward wage rigidities.
+This paper emphasizes the role of downward nominal rigidities, quite a novel feature in the aforementioned literature.4 The traditional view suggests that a lower bound on wages and prices keeps them from falling: a negative demand shock would just reduce inflation if inflation remains positive, but would reduce output and employment if prices needed to fall.
+Price stability could be achieved only at substantial costs in terms of output and employment, thus entailing significant benefits from "greasing" the labor market via